bfitzpatrick79/personal_projects/Experimental Projects/nfl_model/README.txt

 Data is being scraped from https://www.pro-football-reference.com/

-TO DO is over in the project organization
+TO DO is over in the projects tab